-Dry Bottom Boiler
+Dry Bottom Boiler Definition

 A dry bottom boiler – The burner fires in the base of the boiler and it warms beneath the water some portion of the boiler.
 No slag tanks at heater throat zone.
 The throat range is clear.
 Base fiery remains drop through the throat to the base powder water containers.

 Wet Bottom Boiler Definition

-Wet-base boiler is a boiler that contains a wet base heater.
+Wet base boiler is a boiler that contains a wet base heater.
 It is a sort of boiler utilized for pummeled fuel terminating.
 In the wet bottom boiler, the base fiery debris is kept in a liquid state and tapped off as a fluid.

 A wet bottom boiler – The burner fires in the base of the boiler and it warms above, at, and underneath the water some portion of the boiler (this is a greatly improved warmth exchange evaporator outline than that of a dry base)